-On March 26, 2019, the Board of Directors of the Company authorized the repurchase of up to \$100.0 million of shares of the Company's common stock.
-This initial tranche expired on March 26, 2021.
-The Board authorized the repurchase of another \$100.0 million of the Company's common stock on December 15, 2020 and a \$100.0 million increase on March 16, 2021, resulting in \$200.0 million approved for share repurchases through January 13, 2023.
+On December 15, 2020, the Board of Directors of the Company authorized the repurchase of up to \$100.0 million of shares of the Company's common stock.
+On March 16, 2021, the Board of Directors of the Company authorized an increase of \$100.0 million in the Company's share repurchase program.
+Both of these authorizations were authorized to be executed through January 2023.
 On November 30, 2021, the Board authorized an additional \$200.0 million to repurchase stock pursuant to the Company's share repurchase program, expiring on December 15, 2023.
-The shares to be repurchased may be purchased from time to time in open market conditions (including blocks), privately negotiated transactions, accelerated share repurchase programs or other derivative transactions, issuer self-tender offers or any combination of the foregoing.
+The shares to be repurchased may be purchased from time to time in open market conditions (including blocks), privately negotiated transactions, accelerated share repurchase programs or other derivative transactions, issuer self-tender offers, or any combination of the foregoing.
 The timing of repurchases and the actual amount purchased will depend on a variety of factors, including the market price of the Company's shares, general market, economic and business conditions, and other corporate considerations.
 Repurchases may be made pursuant to plans intended to comply with Rule 10b5-1 under the Securities Exchange Act of 1934, which could allow the Company to purchase its shares during periods when it otherwise might be prevented from doing so under insider trading laws or because of self-imposed trading blackout periods.
 Repurchases are expected to be funded from cash on hand or through the utilization of the Company's Revolving Credit Facility.
 The repurchase authorization does not require the purchase of a specific number of shares and is subject to suspension or termination by the Company's Board of Directors at any time.